 But what does cashflow mean for a person?

 For an individual, it’s a lot murkier.
 Some basic questions:

 - Does a secondary part-time consulting job that gets deposited via Zelle count as income?

 - How many expenses are regular or expected like utility bills vs. one-time expenses like an emergency doctor’s visit?

-All of this context is buried across many different systems and thousands of row-level metadata that’s usually very messy, fragmented, and hard to analyze.
+All of this context is buried across many different systems and thousands of row-level metadata that’s usually very messy, fragmented across different accounts, and hard to analyze.

 Let’s take a look at a specific example of how analyzing the cashflow of an individual comes into play.

-This was the impetus for her to explore fintech solutions that take into account the context around her cashflow and financial profile.
-In the example below we can see that her data is sitting across many different systems that each hold unique information about her financial situation.
+This was the impetus for her to explore fintech solutions that take into account the context around her personal cashflow and financial profile.
+In the example below, we can see that her data is sitting across many different systems that each hold unique information about her financial situation.

 The fintech apps she uses are a part of her daily livelihood.